Cornell-PoBE/site/_posts/2016-09-18-server-side-essentials.md

 The browser next will check for the IP in its browser cache.
 The browser cache lets you set aside a section of your computer’s hard disk to store representations that you’ve seen.
 This cache is used when users hit the “back” button or click a link to see a page they’ve just looked at.
 Also, if you use the same navigation images throughout your site, they’ll be served from browsers’ caches almost instantaneously.
 To learn more about caches read [this](https://www.mnot.net/cache_docs/).
 If the IP is not found in the browser cache it sends a request to DNS. the DNS or Domain Name System is a comprehensive directory network translating domain names into its unique IP sequence.
 The browser then parses the URL to the find the Protocol Type, Host, Port, and request-URI path in the form: "[protocol]://[host]/[request-URI]".
 The Protocol Type would be HTTP in this case.
 The HOST would be the server which the browser will contact.
 The Request-URI or Universal Resource Identifier would be used by the server to identify the resource location.

 The browser then forms a HTTP request given the URL.
 Lets take a simple example: typing in: www.google.com.
 This would be a  GET /URI HTTP/1.1 to the host www.google.com.
+The browser then forms a HTTP request given the URL.
+Lets take a simple example: typing in: www.facebook.com/profile.
+This would be a GET /profile HTTP/1.1 to the host www.facebook.com

 #### 2. Sending the request